ODMDev/decisions-in-faas/README.md

 # Decisions in Function as a Service

 This repository demonstrates the deployment and invocation of decision services developed with IBM Operational Decision Manager in a Function as a Service platform.
-IBM ODM empowers you to automate your decision making as a function in a FaaS plateform.
+IBM ODM empowers you to automate your decision making as a function in a FaaS platform.

 ![Flow](docs/images/decisions-in-faas-coop.png "Decision Services in FaaS")